with Rattle and Hum downhill trail

-two-way trail joins the bottom of the Vertigo and Levitate
+two-way trail that joins the South Maple Hollow trailhead (and the bottom of the

 northeast at Lone Peak as we climb toward Traverse Ridge.
 Photos and track